-As at December 31, 2013, Magna, a diversified global automotive supplier, was the tenant at 82 of Granite's 112 income-producing properties and lease payments under those leases represented approximately 85% of Granite's annualized lease payments.
-See "-Business and Operations of Magna, Our Principal Tenant".
+As at December 31, 2014, Magna, a diversified global automotive supplier, was the tenant at 73 of Granite's 103 income-producing properties and lease payments under those leases represented approximately 82% of Granite's annualized lease payments.
+See "-Business and Operations of Magna, Granite's Principal Tenant".

-As a result of its acquisition strategy, Granite has a growing list of other tenants that currently includes: ALSO Actebis, Cardinal Health, DB Schenker, Dole, HH Gregg, Kate Spade and Company (formerly known as Fifth & Pacific Companies Inc.), Kuhne + Nagel, Meyer & Meyer, Peer 1 Networks, Ricoh, Sears, Siemens Canada, Tchibo and Van Uden Logistic.
+As a result of its acquisition strategy, Granite has a growing list of other tenants that currently includes: ALSO Actebis, Cardinal Health, DB Schenker, Dole, HH Gregg, Ingram Micro Inc., Kate Spade and Company, Kuhne + Nagel, Meyer & Meyer, Peer 1 Networks, Ricoh, Sears, Siemens Canada, Tchibo, Van Uden Logistic, and Schaeflein Logistics GmbH.

 Granite believes that its existing portfolio of Magna-tenanted properties provides a level of stability for its business.
-Granite's 16 special purpose properties are occupied exclusively by Magna in locations around the world.
-The special purpose attributes of these properties cause them to have a higher risk profile, but they also present the opportunity for an enhanced and stable rental income stream.
-See "- Business and Operations of Magna, Our Principal Tenant".
+Granite's 12 special purpose properties are occupied exclusively by Magna in locations throughout Canada, the United States, Austria and Germany.
+The special purpose attributes of these properties cause them to have a higher risk profile, but they also present the opportunity for a stable and, relative to modern logistics/distribution warehouse and multi-purpose properties, an enhanced rental income stream.
+See "- Business and Operations of Magna, Granite's Principal Tenant".